Identifying Aboriginal and/or Torres Strait Islander children - advice

 Self-Identification

 Child protection practitioners are required to ask a reporter if the child is Aboriginal at intake, and to ask a child and family at investigation if they identify themselves as Aboriginal and/or Torres Strait Islander.
-Child protection’s recording of this status is based on their response.
+Child Protection’s recording of this status is based on their response.

-Child protection accepts self-identification by a child or parent as a sufficient basis for responding to the child as Aboriginal.
-Child protection do not need to ‘confirm’ a child’s Aboriginal status.
+Child Protection accepts self-identification by a child or parent as a sufficient basis for responding to the child as Aboriginal.
+Child Protection do not need to ‘confirm’ a child’s Aboriginal status.

 This is based on the view that: